 In cloud computing, data is gathered and analyzed in a central location, offering the advantages of power and scalability.
 It also offers the convenience of managed service and automatic software updates.

 IHS Markit has forecast steady demand for a SaaS model for access control, especially among new users such as small and medium-sized businesses.
+It would not be surprising to see more proptech solutions trending towards this increase in demand, as well.

 In edge computing, data is gathered and analyzed on the device itself–be it camera, card reader, alarm panel, etc. Edge computing’s major benefit is much faster processing time–critical, for example, in telling an autonomous vehicle whether to brake–and suitability for remote applications.